 People were amazed—and frightened—thinking it was some kind of trick.
 This invention earned him the nickname “The Wizard of Menlo Park,” referring to his New Jersey laboratory.

-But his most transformative work came with his efforts to create a practical and affordable electric light bulb.
+His most transformative work came with his efforts to create a practical and affordable electric light bulb.
 In 1879, he patented a bulb that could last for hundreds of hours.

 Perhaps the most amazing thing about Edison is his relentless pursuit of the electric light bulb.
 It’s said he tested over 1,000 different materials for the filament before finding one that worked.

+His true legend was forged in Menlo Park, New Jersey, a workshop he called an “invention factory.”
 When a reporter asked how it felt to fail 1,000 times, Edison replied:

 “I have not failed 1,000 times.
 I have successfully found 1,000 ways that do not work.”